 - Creating the logical volume

 - Growing the logical volume

 - Mirroring data on the logical volume

 - Converting a concat to striped data using mirroring

 - Removing a mirror

 - Mirroring individual stripe members

 These steps are described in the following sections.

-Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license on IRIX or LK license on SGI ProPack 5 for Linux.
+Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license.

 Creating the Logical Volume